 Listen.
 PBS put together an insightful platform giving the Asian American community a space to share their story.
 The series features different perspectives and personal stories, as well as the opportunity to submit your own.

-Subha was SVP and Chief Diversity Officer at Freddie Mac, where she served on the firm’s management committee and led their Foundation.
-During her 20+ years at Merrill Lynch, Subha was a Managing Director and the company’s first Global Head of Diversity and Inclusion, driving strategy, infrastructure and execution with a lens on both global and local community.
-She also created a highly successful Multicultural Business Development Group to focus their Wealth Management business on diverse and multicultural communities bringing in over $8 billion in new assets and $50+ million in annual revenues in three years.
-She began her career at the firm as a Financial Advisor where she was a top 100 Advisor among 16,000 in the firm.
+Previously, Subha was senior vice president and chief diversity officer at Freddie Mac, where she served on the firm’s management committee and led their foundation.
+Prior to her time at Freddie Mac, Subha spent 20+ years at Merrill Lynch as managing director and their first global head of diversity & inclusion where she built their D&I strategy, infrastructure and execution plans from the ground up.
+She also created a highly successful Multicultural Business Development Group to focus their wealth management business on diverse and multicultural communities bringing in over $8 billion in new assets and $50+ million in annual revenues in just three years.
+She began her career at the firm as a financial advisor where she was a top 100 advisor among 16,000 in the firm.

-A native of India, Subha holds a BA in Math, Economics and Accounting from Bombay University and an MBA and MS in Accounting from Rice University.
+A native of India, Subha holds a BA from Bombay University and an MBA and MS in Accounting from Rice University.
+She enjoys golfing, reading poetry and rallying for social change.
 She has two grown children and lives in Naples, Florida and New Hope, PA with her husband.

 Katie Oertil Mooney is Managing Director of Diversity Best Practices at Seramount.
 She is an accomplished DEI leader and thought partner with expertise in driving strategy and growth of diversity and inclusion change management, planning and programs.